If your space is short on light, you can still have an entire green palace with plants that thrive in low light. 💡

 This tropical shrub shows off lush leaves marked in cream, yellow or white, making dieffenbachia a top pick for brightening dim corners.
 Dieffenbachia adds color and texture without flowers – boom without the bloom – to any room or office.
 Because it grows upright, it’s an excellent choice to grow along an empty wall or near a large piece of furniture.

 Choose a standard potting soil.
 Keep well-watered, as dieffenbachia does not like dry soil.
 Use a houseplant fertilizer in spring and summer or according to fertilizer package directions.
 During the growing season, dieffenbachias like regular moisture so it may be necessary to water a large dieffenbachia about twice a week.
 In the winter, you can cut back on the water (remember to check the top of the soil to ensure it isn’t moist before watering).

 This slow-growing palm eventually grows up to four feet tall.
 Its popularity is due to its tropical look and low-maintenance care.
-Use this low light indoor plant to break up a section of blank wall, to fill an empty corner, to soften the edges of windows or furniture, or act as a living sculpture at the end of a side table.
+Use this low light indoor plant to break up a section of a blank wall, to fill an empty corner, to soften the edges of windows or furniture, or act as a living sculpture at the end of a side table.